-Short for Advanced Level, A Levels are the Level 3 qualifications that are traditionally offered after GCSEs and are usually focused on academic subjects.
-We offer 28 A Level options: some will be subjects you've studied at GCSE and some will be new.
+Short for Advanced Level.
+We offer 29 A Level options: some will be subjects you’ve studied at GCSE and some will be new.
 A Levels are highly valued by universities and employers so they can open doors to further study and careers.
-All A Levels are now assessed by exams at the end of the two year course and graded A* to E.
+All A Levels are assessed by exams at the end of the two year course and graded A* to E.

-An alternative to A Levels, BTECs are more vocational and can be useful if you know what career you're working towards.
+An alternative to A Levels, BTECs are more vocational and can be useful if you know what career you’re working towards.
 Unlike A Levels, BTECs are continually assessed throughout the course with a combination of coursework, practical projects and exams.
-BTECs are awarded Pass, Merit, Distinction or Distinction*.
-They are accepted by universities and depending on which type you choose, a BTEC can be equivalent to one, two or three A Levels.
+BTECs are awarded Pass, Merit, Distinction or Distinction *.
+They are accepted by universities and BTECs available at the College can be equivalent to either 1 A Level or 2 A Levels.

 Choosing Your Subjects